The Phoenix Rises out of the "Yoga of Despair"

 Walls, fortifications, tall towers in the clouds

 supposedly for protection, though it also

 serves as a prison to keep others from

 finding and hurting the self, and keeping you and me

-from our true pure self, instead, confusing, confounding.
+from our true pure soul, instead, confusing, confounding.

 Relationships are meant as excavations of revelation

 to bring out the real persons, behind the wall,